How does wastewater treatment work in a municipal wastewater treatment plant?

 How the water purification process within a sewage treatment plant looks before the water is directed into adjacent streams, rivers or the sea is described here using the example of the Landau sewage treatment plant, where the Wasser 3.0 test center and service lab is also located.
 Like many municipal sewage treatment plants in industrialized nations, it has three stages.

-The sewage treatment plant in Landau
+Our example: The sewage treatment plant in Landau

 To purify the wastewater that arises, the Landau disposal and business enterprise (EWL) operates a modern central sewage treatment plant in Landau-Mörlheim, which was put into operation in 1983 after a three-year construction period.
 The wastewater system cleans the wastewater of the city of Landau and the communities of Albersweiler, Frankweiler, Siebeldingen, Leinsweiler, Ranschbach, Birkweiler, Ilbesheim and Bornheim.
 The wastewater from 51,000 people and the industrial and commercial enterprises located there (this corresponds to an average of 90,000 population equivalents or size class 4) is processed.